 May the Popup Be With You – Remote Alerts on Peakboard

-Earlier this year we discussed how to use the Peakboard Hub API to send a notification from any kind of client to a Peakboard box through the Hub.
-That’s especially cool when the Peakboard box (or BYOD instance) is not directly reachable from the caller or the IP address is unknown.
-It works even with remote boxes as long as they are connected to Peakboard Hub Online.
-But let’s assume now, we are only operating within one local facility and the box can be accessed directly without any restriction.
-In that case, no hub in between is necessary—we can just send our notification directly from the caller to the box without any relay.
-How to do that we will discuss in today’s article.
+In a previous article, we discussed how to use the Peakboard Hub API to send a notification to a Peakboard Box.
+This method is very useful when the Peakboard Box (or BYOD instance) is not directly reachable from the caller, or when the IP address is unknown.
+It works even with remote Boxes, so long as they are connected to Peakboard Hub Online.

 image